ADM228/SNES-FM/README.md

 ## Usage in your projects

 This project is very much incomplete so i can't exactly recommend using it yet, but if you really need to, it is licensed under the zlib license, a copy of which is [included with the project](LICENSE).
-The code size statistics depending on compile options can be found in [this document](docs/usage.md).
+The configuration guide can be found [here](docs/configuration.md).

 ## Development & testing